5 Financial Resolutions for the New Year

-If you need to find out what your score is, you can use a credit report service, such as Experian or Equifax, or perhaps Noddle.
+If you need to find out what your score is, you can use a credit report service, such as Experian, Equifax or Clearscore.
 These services show you your current report and your rating and you can then decide how to maintain or improve it.

 One way you can improve your rating is to take out a small, manageable loan.
 By choosing one that suits your financial budget and making the repayments on time you can steadily improve your credit score.
 Similarly, using a credit card to buy something can have a positive effect but make sure you don’t go too close to your credit limit and that you can make your payments on time.

 Like your utility bills, it can be easy to stick with the one bank.
 Perhaps you signed up for your current account when you were a student and never quite felt the need to change, or maybe you were drawn to the initial perks and ended up staying put.